joaovitorgabrielsilva/javaStudies/README.md

 # javaStudies
-The name speak for itself
+The name speaks for itself